Zaldana/crate-digger-frontend-2/README.md

 **React + React-Bootstrap**

-Crate Digger is designed to focus the abilities of the Discogs API to vinyl specific releases, and allow a curation of the user’s personal library, and to help make quick purchasing decisions.
+Crate Digger is designed to focus the abilities of the Discogs API to find vinyl specific releases, and allow a curation of the user’s personal library, and to help make quick purchasing decisions.
 A mobile and full browser work flow are both necessary to achieve the goals of the site.
 With that in mind the front-end is styled with React-Bootstrap, Chart.js library to visualize user data, and React-Toastify for alerts.

 <br />
 <img src="./src/images/unprotectedhome.png" height=150 width=250/>